2014 Fantasy Football Outlook: Cincinnati Bengals

 Hill being good will only help Bernard carry over last season’s performance, since he was used brilliantly as a rookie.
 Bernard was 11th in the league in non touchdown points per touch a season ago, totaling 1,209 yards from scrimmage and eight total scores.
 He averaged only nine carries per game through the first nine games, before averaged 12.7 over the final seven weeks with double digit attempts in every game.

 They also plan to use him more in the passing game, which isn’t a surprise.
 56.3 percent of his fantasy output in PPR leagues came through the passing game, as he sported a robust FPPRR score.
 Catching passes effects running backs far more than receivers in reception based scoring, making Bernard a strong candidate to carry over his weekly consistency into his second season.

 2014 Fantasy Relevant Projections

 Best Option to Crash through their projection without injury: Jones – He is more effective in the red zone than believed since his performance in that area of the field is fluffed off from being ludicrous a season ago.
-With a bigger slice of the target pie, has WR2 upside.
+With a bigger slice of the target pie, has WR2 upside when he returns.